This PDF is the current document as it appeared on Public Inspection on 07/08/2016 at 08:45 am.

 The Small Business Administration (SBA) is notifying the public that it intends to fund grant applications for 22 existing Small Business Development Centers (SBDCs) beginning October 1, 2016 subject to the availability of funds.
 A description of the SBDC program is contained in the supplementary information below.

 The SBA is publishing this notice at least 90 days before the expected funding date.
 The SBDCs mailing addresses listed below are participating in the intergovernmental review process.
 A copy of this notice also is being furnished to the respective State single points of contact designated under the Executive Order.

-A State single point of contact and other interested State or local entities may submit written comments regarding funding of an SBDC within 30 days from the date of publication of this notice.
+A State single point of contact and other interested State or local Start Printed Page 44911entities may submit written comments regarding funding of an SBDC within 30 days from the date of publication of this notice.
 Please address any comments to the relevant SBDC State Director listed below.

 FOR FURTHER INFORMATION CONTACT:

 Vicky Mundt, Deputy Associate Administrator, Office of Small Business Development Centers, U.S. Small Business Administration, 409 Third Street SW., Sixth Floor, Washington, DC 20416.End Further Info End Preamble Start Supplemental Information

 Description of the SBDC Program